-- 4.2.1 Application information and guidelines for submission are available from HSREC Administration, Dean's Division, Block D, Room 104, Francois Retief Building, Faculty of Health Sciences or visit the webpage for further information - 4.2.2 Applications can be submitted on an ongoing basis, but must be received by the set due dates in order to be considered for the agenda of the relevant meeting. - 4.2.3 NOTE: Submission of a research application by the submission due date does not guarantee that application will be incorporated into a specific agenda.
-If the application is incomplete, it will not be accepted for review and will be sent back to the researcher. - 4.2.4 The dates of meetings are available from HSREC Administration and from the webpage. - 4.2.5 For information on specific submission types, refer to the Preparation Guidelines available on the webpage and from HSREC Administration.
+- 4.2.1 Application information and guidelines for submission are available on the UFS HSREC webpage or if uncertainty, from HSREC Administration, Dean's Division, Block D, , Francois Retief Building, Faculty of Health Sciences. - 4.2.2 Applications can be submitted on an ongoing basis but must be received by the set due dates in order to be considered for the agenda of the relevant meeting. - 4.2.3 NOTE: Submission of a research application by the submission due date does not guarantee that application will be incorporated into a specific agenda.
+If the application is incomplete, it will not be accepted for review and will be sent back to the researcher. - 4.2.4 The dates of meetings are available on the webpage or from HSREC Administration - 4.2.5 For information on specific submission types, refer to the Preparation Guidelines available on the webpage and from HSREC Administration.